BD2KGenomics/toil-scripts/src/toil_scripts/exome_variant_pipeline/README.md

 | MuSe     | 1.0     | Finds somatic variants from a pair of normal and tumor BAM files.                                 |
 | MuTect   | 1.1.7   | Finds somatic variants from a pair of normal and tumor BAM files.                                 |

+All tool containers can be found on our [quay.io account](quay.io/organization/ucsc_cgl).

 ## Reference Data

 This pipeline is designed to work with HG19 and GRCh37.
 HG38 / GRCh38 support is in the works.
 All other input files